 The \$15.0 million promissory note bears interest at LIBOR plus 2.75%, with interest payable monthly.
 All principal is due no later than October 2011.
 The promissory note is collateralized by the real estate developer's ground lease on the property, and all improvements to the property performed by the developer.
 Both the promissory note and our lien on the property are subordinated to certain senior indebtedness of the developer.
-In the event that the developer has not repaid the promissory note at its stated maturity, we have the right to demand repayment of up to \$15.0 million due under the promissory note from one of the developer's equity partners, and such right is not subordinated to the developer's senior indebtedness.
+In the event that the developer has not repaid the promissory note at its stated maturity, we have the right to demand repayment of up to \$15.0 million due under the promissory note from one of the developer's senior indebtedness.